Preparing for the Nursing Leadership and Management Examination

 Bookstores: College and online bookstores are a good source of textbooks, and often have new and used texts for sale.
 In addition, many college bookstores have used book sales on a regular basis.
 This is an inexpensive way to buy textbooks.
 Calling a local college bookstore in advance to ask if and when they hold used book sales will save you time and effort.
 Most commercial bookstores do not stock textbooks; however, many will order texts for you.
 If you choose this route, be sure to allow enough time to order and receive the texts, as well as time to study from them.

 MBS Direct: You can order many textbooks directly from Thomas Edison State College's textbook supplier, MBS Direct.
 To learn if your texts are available, go to www.studytactics.com.
 At that site, click on the "COLLEGE" tab and follow the prompts.
 If MBS Direct has your text, you may order it online.
+Books can be purchased from other vendors.
+Please be certain to purchase the correct edition (ISBN).

 Libraries: The New Jersey State Library is fully equipped to help Thomas Edison State College students obtain texts as well as with research.
 In addition, college libraries, of course, are excellent places to find college texts, although to borrow books one generally needs to be an enrolled student or have taken courses at that college.
 Local public libraries usually are not a good source of college textbooks; however larger county libraries or city libraries often will have a number of texts.